minzsiure/18.656-NonAsympStat-Notes/notes/lecture1.md

 ```
 Summary of lecture:

--- Discussion of course content, requirements, grading, and structure.
+1. Discussion of course content, requirements, grading, and structure.
-See the Syllabus page on Canvas for full details.
+* See the Syllabus page on Canvas for full details.

--- Motivation for non-asymptotic and/or high-dimensional analysis in statistics.
+2. Motivation for non-asymptotic and/or high-dimensional analysis in statistics.
 * Relevant reading:  Chapter 1 of HighDimStat.
 * See Section 1.4 for more details on "three modes" of analysis.

--- More involved discussion using covariance estimation as a motivating example.
+3. More involved discussion using `covariance estimation` as a motivating example.
-* See Section 1.2.2 for relevant details, and Figure 1.2 for Marcenko-Pastur law.
+* Section 1.2.2 for relevant details,
-* See Section 1.3.2 for the possibility of structure in covariance matrices,
+* Figure 1.2 for Marcenko-Pastur law.
-which we also covered.
+* Section 1.3.2 for the possibility of structure in covariance matrices.

--- End of lecture: moved onto basic tail bounds in Chapter 2,
+4. End of lecture: moved onto basic tail bounds in Chapter 2,
-* covered part of Section 2.1.
+* Partial Section 2.1.
 * Please read ahead of Chapter 2;
 we will cover large parts (but not all) of it,
 but it is all extremely relevant and useful.